-Extract a problem or task from a lesson that allows students to engage in Math Practice 4.
-Utilize the implementation characteristics identified under Math Practice 4 on Achieve the Core's Implementing Standards for Mathematical Practices to analyze the problem or task.
+Extract a problem or task from a lesson that allows students to engage in Math Practice 6.
+Use the implementation characteristics identified under Math Practice 6 on Achieve the Core's Implementing Standards for Mathematical Practices to analyze the problem or task.

-Task analysis must include the following:
+Task analysis must include:

-- The problem or task - The mathematics standard(s) addressed and any learning objectives/outcomes - How the task addresses the implementation characteristics
+- the problem or task - the mathematics standard(s) addressed and any learning objectives/outcomes - how the task addresses the implementation characteristics

-Artifact 2: Annotated Student work from task
+Artifact 2: Annotated Student Work from Task

-Teach the task you analyzed in Artifact 1 and upload two student work samples that reflect different levels of proficiency in Math Practice 4.
+Teach the task you analyzed in Artifact 1 and upload two student work samples that reflect different levels of proficiency of Math Practice 6.
 The samples must include these: